 If you have a qualifying life event (QLE) - such as marriage, divorce, or the birth of a child - outside of the Federal Benefits Open Season, you may be eligible to enroll in the FEHB Program, change your enrollment, or cancel coverage.
-For a complete list of QLEs, visit the FEHB website at www.opm.gov/healthcare-insurance/life-event.
+For a complete list of QLEs, visit the FEHB website at www.opm.gov/healthcare-insurance/life-events.
 If you need assistance, please contact your employing agency, Tribal Benefits Officer, personnel/payroll office, or retirement office.

-• Family Member Coverage

-Family members covered under your Self and Family enrollment are your spouse (including a valid common law marriage) and children as described in the chart below.
-A Self Plus One enrollment covers you and your spouse, or one other eligible family member as described in the chart below.
+Family Member Coverage Family members covered under your Self and Family enrollment are your spouse (including your spouse by a valid common-law marriage if you reside in a state that recognizes common-law marriages) and children as described below.
+A Self Plus One enrollment covers you and your spouse, or one other eligible family member as described below.

+Natural children, adopted children, and stepchildren

+Coverage: Natural children, adopted children, and stepchildren are covered until their 26th birthday.

+Foster children

-Children Coverage Natural children, adopted children, and stepchildren Natural, adopted children and stepchildren are covered until their 26th birthday.
-Foster children Foster children are eligible for coverage until their 26th birthday if you provide documentation of your regular and substantial support of the child and sign a certification stating that your foster child meets all the requirements.
+Coverage: Foster children are eligible for coverage until their 26th birthday if you provide documentation of your regular and substantial support of the child and sign a certification stating that your foster child meets all the requirements.
 Contact your human resources office or retirement system for additional information.

-Children incapable of self-support Children who are incapable of self-support because of a mental or physical disability that began before age 26 are eligible to continue coverage.
+Children incapable of self-support

+Coverage: Children who are incapable of self-support because of a mental or physical disability that began before age 26 are eligible to continue coverage.
 Contact your human resources office or retirement system for additional information.

+Married children

-Married children Married children (but NOT their spouse or their own children) are covered until their 26th birthday.
-Children with or eligible for employer-provided health insurance Children who are eligible for or have their own employer-provided health insurance are covered until their 26th birthday.
+Coverage: Married children (but NOT their spouse or their own children) are covered until their 26th birthday.

+Children with or eligible for employer-provided health insurance

+Coverage: Children who are eligible for or have their own employer-provided health insurance are covered until their 26th birthday.